keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_G2.md

 * Let us show you one example of local transmission of the virus: the mutation seen in yellow has most probably emerged in Austria.

-* Click on "Explore the data yourself, and then on the yellow branch leading to the highlighted sample.
+* Click on "Explore the data yourself" in the upper right corner, and then on the yellow branch leading to the highlighted sample.
 You will see all the samples of this branch.

+(You can return to this narrative by clicking again on the same button.)

-* You can also observe how all samples of the branch are originated from patients in Austria.
+* All samples of the branch are originated from patients in Austria.

 # [Community transmission within Austria](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav19?branchLabel=clade&c=gt-nuc_12832&d=map&dmin=2020-02-16&f_region=Europe&m=div&p=full&s=Austria/CeMM0003/2020)